-(3) An operator that acquires one or more wells from another operator shall comply with itsstatewide natural gas capture requirements for the acquired well(s) no later than December 1, 2026, unless the division approves a later date.
-An operator's acquisition of one or more wells from another operator shall not affect its annual natural gas capture requirements.
+(3) An operator's acquisition of one or more wells from another operator shall not affect its annual natural gas capture requirements.
 No later 60 days following the acquisition, the operator may file a written request to the division requesting to modify its gas capture percentage requirements for good cause based on its acquisition.
 The division may approve, approve with conditions, or deny the request in its sole discretion.

 (4) No later than March 30 following the reporting year, an operator that has not met its annual natural gas capture requirement for the previous year shall submit to the division a compliance plan demonstrating its ability to comply with its annual gas capture requirement for the current year.
 If the division determines, after a reasonable opportunity to meet with the operator, that the compliance plan does not demonstrate the operator's ability to comply with its annual gas capture requirement for the current year the operator's approved APDs for wells that have not been spud shall be suspended pending a division hearing to be held no later than 30 days after the determination.
 Nothing in this subparagraph shall prevent the division from taking any other action authorized by law for the operator's failure to comply with its annual gas capture requirement, including shutting in wells and assessing civil penalties.
-An operator that is not in compliance with its natural gas capture requirements shall not spud any new well or recomplete an existing well regardless of whether the operator has an approved APD.

 B. Accounting.
-No later than February 15 each year beginning in 20222023, the operator shall submit a report certifying compliance with its statewide gas capture requirements.
+No later than February 15 each year beginning in 2023, the operator shall submit a report certifying compliance with its statewide gas capture requirements.
 The operator's volume of vented and flared natural gas shall be counted as produced natural gas and excluded from the volume of natural gas sold or used for beneficial use in the calculation of its statewide natural gas capture requirements, except that the operator may exclude from the volume of produced natural gas:

-(1) the operator may exclude from the volume of produced natural gas the volume of natural gas vented or flared pursuant to Subparagraphs (a) and (h) of Paragraph (2) of Subsection G of 19.15.27.8 NMAC for which the operator timely filed, and the division approved, a form C-129; and
+(1) the volume of natural gas vented or flared pursuant to Subparagraph (a) of Paragraph (2) of Subsection G of 19.15.27.8 NMAC for which the operator timely filed, and the division approved, a form C-129; and

-(2) the operator may exclude from the volume of produced natural gas the volume of natural gas reported as a beneficial use or vented or flared from a delineation well and reported on the operator's form C-115; and.
+(2) the volume of natural gas reported as a beneficial use and reported on the operator's form C-115; and